 I wouldn’t have minded but Spurs were rubbish in 1974 too.
 Actually, that’s a lie.
 I would have minded.
 Very much indeed.
 Nevertheless, they WERE rubbish.
 Their legendary manager Bill Nicholson had just departed, a man who had served with distinction as a player & then led them to The Double, leaving with ten grand in his back pocket & minus the obligatory Testimonial.
 He lived in a house near the ground & had lived, eaten & breathed Spurs since 1938.
 Forgive me if I spared my tears when Mourinho left Chelsea with millions on two separate occasions.
 Happily, Nicholson did return to White Hart Lane later but football clubs really have been run by some charmless slimeballs over the years haven’t they?
 There is a core of the team that has brought them various domestic & European trophies in recent years, but it is a team composed of players largely past their best.
 Mike England, Martin Chivers, Cyril Knowles & Phil Beal have all peaked.
 Goalkeeper Pat Jennings & Martin Peters will both have better days when they move on, down the road at Arsenal in the case of Jennings to the eternal chagrin of Spurs fans.
 The Gunners themselves are also a pretty miserable outfit in 1974 though.
 The only London team to shine is West Ham, who pluck a couple of strikers from the lower divisions in Billy Jennings & Alan Taylor & enjoy a buoyant season, with the former thriving in the league & the latter scoring twice in all the last three rounds of the FA Cup to bring the Hammers home a trophy at the end of the season.

 Middlesbrough are managed by Jack Charlton.
 I am hugely conflicted about Big Jack.
 Resolutely working class, fond of a ciggie (as was his more extravagantly gifted brother Bobby, who played his last game for Man Utd at Chelsea & was presented on the pitch with a silver cigarette holder by the hosts!) he was a World Cup hero & always an endearing commentary box presence, forgetting names & foregoing the usual media niceties with his blunt appraisals of matches & the participants within them.
 He once gave my dad an autograph in the toilets at the Randolph Hotel in Oxford.
 Hopefully he had washed his hands.
-On the other hand he was a devout lifetime member of, & apologist for, the detested Revie era Leeds.
+Metaphorically, they remain eternally filthy to many, due to his being a devout lifetime member of, & apologist for, the detested Revie era Leeds.
 Dirty Leeds.
-He gave the Irish nation the footballing ride of their lives but it was ghastly to watch at times, & the 1-1 draw with England in Italy in 1990 remains comfortably the worst international football match I have ever watched.
+He gave the Irish nation the footballing ride of their lives but it was ghastly to watch at times, & the 1-1 draw with England in Italy in 1990 remains comfortably the worst international football match I have ever seen.